All are invited to worship with Bethlehem on Sundays at 9:30 AM.

 DIRECTOR OF MUSIC

-David is a lifelong Lutheran with 45 years of experience as a church musician.
+David is a lifelong Lutheran with over 45 years of experience as a church musician.
 He has served congregations of various denominations in the Midwest and southeast and is a graduate of Indiana University (MMus) and Valparaiso University.
 He is also a full time CPA and enjoys singing in the Apollo Chorus of Chicago.

 Susan Evans has worked as Bethlehem's faithful office manager nearly since the start of the consolidated congregation.
 Hers is the friendly voice you hear when you call the church office.
 She manages the congregation's communication via the weekly worship bulletin, monthly newsletter, regular email blasts and more.
 She keeps everything at Bethlehem running smoothly.